-Fig 11 - All 'making good' topsoil will be BS3882 compliant and raked out by hand to no greater depth than 100mm.
+Fig 13 - All 'making good' topsoil will be BS3882 compliant and raked out by hand to no greater depth than 100mm.

 5.7.2 We encourage the use of composted bark mulch below tree canopies where possible to aid water retention and increase soil microbial activity.
 This is particularly relevant to mature retained trees.
-This is recommended for T1 (Weeping Silver Birch) to the rear of the site.
+This is specifically recommended for T1 & T2 to the front of the site.